beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The data file for this tutorial is called '<samp>YFV_sequences.fasta</samp>' and <a href="{{ root_url }}files/YFV_sequences.fasta">can be downloaded from here</a>.</div>

-To load the alignment, simply select the `Import Data...` option from the File menu and browse to the YFV\_sequences.fasta file to load it.
-This file contains an alignment of 65 YFV genomes 10236 nucleotides in length.
+To load the alignment, simply select the `Import Data...` option from the File menu and browse to the 'YFV\_sequences.fasta' file to load it.
+This file contains an alignment of 65 YFV genomes 10,236 nucleotides in length.
 Once loaded, the sequence data will be listed under `Partitions` as shown in the figure:

 {% include image.html file="YFV_screenshot_01_partitions_1.png" prefix=root_url caption="" %}